 Puma Punku — Stones Cut Beyond Reason

 Puma Punku is not a loose set of mysteries; it is one Tiwanaku system.
-Walk from the H-blocks, catastrophe field, altitude problem, imported sandstone and andesite, clamp sockets, and hidden drainage to the Gateway of the Sun, sunken faces, monoliths, and raised fields that made the stone city possible.
+Walk from the H-blocks, catastrophe field, altitude problem, imported sandstone and andesite, clamp sockets, and hidden drainage to the Gateway of the Sun, sunken faces, monoliths, raised fields, and the Akapana mound that was built to move water like a sacred mountain.

 Puma Punku H-Blocks